BIT-DFW/SammieDaSnake/README.md

 Creating the old school game Snake

 The starter code contains comments and enough code to set up the basic structure of the game.
 You'll want to fork this branch or clone it onto your local machine first.
+You can do this via Github and Pycharm, or use Git on the command line to set up the project.

 Please try finishing the code yourself before looking at the solutions.